Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 ## Examples

-The most simple method is to use the `sendNotification` channel if you link it to a String item, you can use it like this in rules. sendCommand(TvOverlay_Send_Notification, "Put your message here") This has the advantage of not needing a thing type or UID, however you are limited to basic messages.
+The most simple method is to use the `sendNotification` channel if you link it to a String item, you can use it in rules like this. sendCommand(TvOverlay_Send_Notification, "Put your message here") This has the advantage of not needing a thing type or UID, however you are limited to basic messages.